Anxiety Psychologist Melbourne | Effective Anxiety Therapy & Treatment

 What is Anxiety?

-Anxiety is a normal emotion, which all of us experience as part of being human.
-Anxiety is a feeling of fear or apprehension about something bad occurring.
-It can look and feel different for different people, but it usually associated with physical sensations such as muscle tension, agitation, or an increase in heart rate/blood pressure.
-Often people will feel the urge to avoid and will have a lot of worry thoughts.
+Anxiety is a normal feeling we all experience as humans.
+Anxiety is feeling fear or apprehension about something bad happening.
+It can look and feel different for everyone, but usually comes with physical sensations like muscle tension, restlessness or increase in heart rate/blood pressure.
+People will often want to avoid and have lots of worry thoughts.

 What is an Anxiety Disorder?

-An Anxiety Disorder is when the anxiety causes ongoing and significant distress and may be impacting on a person’s day to day functioning.
-A registered psychologist can help you figure out whether you meet the formal criteria for an Anxiety Disorder.
-Regardless of whether you meet criteria though, if you are feeling impacted by anxiety, it might still be a good idea to see a psychologist and learn helpful strategies to manage these symptoms.
+An Anxiety Disorder is when the anxiety is causing ongoing and significant distress and is impacting on your daily living.
+A registered psychologist can help you work out if you meet the formal criteria for an Anxiety Disorder.
+Whether you do or not, if you are experiencing anxiety it might be a good idea to see a psychologist and learn some strategies to manage these symptoms.

 Understanding Anxiety Disorders

-Anxiety disorders are the most common mental health issue in Australia and can make everyday activities extremely challenging for those who suffer from them.
-These disorders can also lead to low self esteem, further complicating the individual’s daily life.
+Anxiety disorders are the most common mental health condition in Australia and can make everyday life very tough for those who have them.
+They can also lead to low self esteem making life even more complicated.

-These conditions typically emerge as a result of both social and physiological risk factors, taking on multiple forms each with distinctive features and obstacles to overcome.
+These conditions come about from a combination of social and physiological risk factors and manifest in many different ways with different features and challenges to overcome.

 • Generalised Anxiety Disorder (GAD)